Julian22222/PRACTICE/Next_and_NestJS/README.md

 ```

 - global styles and google fonts we add in layout.tsx file.
 Google fonts can be found on their google website
-- to create a page, we create the folder in app folder and create page.tsx file

 # Start Next JS project